tamanegitaro/8BitDoArcadeStickUSBConverter2/README.md

 - R1 : No mode selected
 - L1 : No mode selected

-This is default configuration.
-You need to configure each button's mode by WebConfig - Settings - Boot Input Modes
+This is just default configuration.
+You customize this configuration in WebConfig - Settings - Boot Input Modes

 ![image](https://github.com/user-attachments/assets/9e7fa37d-f5e5-4ce3-85a8-1a5a61ec6f62)

 If you do not want to change mode by button combination, set "No Mode Selected" to all buttons.

+## Firmware update
+- Hold S2 + B3 + B4 5 seconds for Firmware Upgrade mode - Bootsel (Or hold Boot button on RP2040-Zero and press reset button)

-## What is difference from original GP2040-CE?
+## What is different from original GP2040-CE?
 - Supports input by 8BitDo Arcade stick USB dongle(Switch mode)
 - Neogeo mini's button alignment is ABCD instead of BOX alignment.
 - Additional 3.5 seconds boot delay when connecting to Egret II mini to prevent stuck in white when connected to 2P side.